fbpx

 • SQL is a lead that has been assessed by the sales team (e.g. business development rep) and is ready to make a purchase – they enter the sales funnel.

 These are stages not lead sources e.g. SQL isn’t lead generation from BDR, MQLs aren’t leads generated from a marketing campaign.
 The key is intent.
-Marketing or Sales team titles aside, it doesn’t matter who brings a lead into the CRM, the lead’s “readiness” to make a purchase is what determines whether they’re an MQL or SQL.
+Marketing or Sales team titles aside, it doesn’t matter who brings a lead into the CRM, the lead’s “readiness” to make a purchase determines whether they’re an MQL or SQL.

 Sales Development Representative (SDR): Definition, Requirements, & What They Do

 A sales development rep is a role that is responsible for inbound lead follow-up.
-They’re the first to reach out to a prospect and usually work within an inbound marketing strategy or similar generating leads through social media, content marketing, etc. An SDR focuses on new customers and potential buyers.
+They’re the first to reach out to a prospect and usually work within an inbound marketing strategy or similar, generating leads through social media, content marketing, etc. An SDR focuses on new customers and potential buyers.

-Requirements of Sales Development Representative
+Requirements of Sales Development Representative: Bachelor’s Degree and More

 The requirements of a sales development representative vary depending on the company, but most require a bachelor’s degree in business, sales, or a related field and some sales experience.